phong002/real-estate-etl/README.md

 ## Methodology

-- **Project Setup**: The first step in the methodology involved setting up an AWS EC2 instance to host the entire ETL project.
+- **Project Setup**: The first step involved setting up an AWS EC2 instance to host the entire ETL project.
 The EC2 instance provides a scalable and flexible computing environment for running the webscraping and data processing tasks.

 - **Web Scraping**: Using Python and its webscraping libraries (BeautifulSoup), rental listing data was extracted from rent.com.au.
 The web scraping process involved fetching web pages, parsing HTML content, and extracting relevant data, such as property locations, number of rooms, and prices.